algolia/docsearch/docs/src/styling.md

 ## Other considerations

-Selected suggestions are wrapped in a `.ds-cursor` class.
+It wraps selected suggestions in a `.ds-cursor` class.
 This means that you can use `.ds-cursor .algolia-docsearch-suggestion--content` to style the selected suggestion for example.

-On small screens, DocSearch reverts to a single column layout, while the two-column layout shown in the screenshot is used on larger screens.
+On small screens, DocSearch reverts to a single column layout, while is uses the two-column layout shown in the screenshot on larger screens.
 You can add media queries (for example `@media (min-width: 768px) {}`) to target different displays.

 ## Advanced styling